k2tzumi/choice-slash-command/README.md

 See help.
 * Help command execution method
 ```
-/mob help
+/choice help
 ```
-* When you start mob programming
+* When you let them choose a word
 ```
-/mob
+/choice keyword1 keyword2 keyword3
 ```